precice/precice.github.io/content/docs/configuration/basics/configuration-mapping.md

 The basis-function has to be defined as a subtag in all kernel methods.
 In this example the basis-function `compact-polynomial-c6` is used with a support radius of `r=1.8`.

 {% note %}
-We recommend to use the alias tag, as long as there are no further requirements regarding the desired mapping method. preCICE reports initially, which mapping method was selected for the alias tag.
+We recommend using the alias tag, as long as there are no further requirements regarding the desired mapping method. preCICE reports initially, which mapping method was selected for the alias tag.
 However, the decision might vary between different versions.
 If you want to ensure that a specific method is used, use the corresponding mapping tag.
 {% endnote %}

 The configuration of the basis-function is problem-dependent.
 In general, preCICE offers basis function with global and local support: